Senior sitting alone in his living room and using mobile phone, credit: Rido, courtesy of Shutterstock

 People on the pathway are required to fill out ‘pen and paper’ questionnaires to capture non-motor aspects of Parkinson’s, such as mood disturbances, bladder and bowel symptoms or difficulties with thinking and memory, for which therapy changes might also be needed.
 This relies on the postal system and the manual input of results.

 Now the NHS funding boost is set to digitally integrate the various elements of the pathway into the patient’s electronic records, working with partners at Livewell Southwest, TPP and Patients Know Best.
-The new system will allow a patient to complete their questionnaires electronically via an app, with their information being seamlessly uploaded to their digital record, ensuring the data is available to all involved in their care, allowing patients and clinicians to make better informed decisions.
+The new system allows a patient to complete their questionnaires electronically via an app, with their information being seamlessly uploaded to their digital record, ensuring the data is available to all involved in their care, allowing patients and clinicians to make better informed decisions.

 Hundreds of patients are benefitting from the pathway in the Plymouth scheme, which has ambitions to be rolled out across the country for the 145,000 people who have Parkinson’s in the UK